Share your love

 The package manager executes some configuration files while installing or removing some packages from the operating system.
 If dpkg does not properly compile required files due to involvement in installing any other application, the error will occur:

-Now you can follow one of the solutions below to fix the cache lock error.
+Now you can follow one of the solutions below to Fix Waiting for Cache Lock Error on Ubuntu.

 In my case, the process ID is 1638.
 To kill the process, you can use the following command: